StemVibrations/STEM/docs/tutorials.rst

 Now that the geometry is defined, the solver settings of the model has to be set.
 The analysis type is set to "MECHANICAL" and the solution type is set to "DYNAMIC".
-Then the start time is set to 0.0 second and the end time is set to 0.2 second.
-The time step size is set to 0.001 second.
+Then the start time is set to 0.0 second and the end time is set to 0.2 second, note that for the sake of this tutorial, the end time is kept low, such that the calculation does not take too long.
+The time step size is set to 0.001 second.Note that in this tutorial, the contact between the uvec and the rails is non-linear, therefore a small time step size is required, otherwise, the calculation will diverge.
 Furthermore, the reduction factor and increase factor are set to 1.0, such that the time step size is constant throughout the simulation.
 Displacement convergence criteria is set to 1.0e-4 for the relative tolerance and 1.0e-12 for the absolute tolerance.
 Newton-Raphson is used as a solving strategy.
 And Newmark is used for the time integration.
 Amgcl is used as a linear solver.
 Stresses are not initialised since the "stress_initialisation_type" is set to "NONE".
 Other options are "StressInitialisationType.GRAVITY_LOADING" and "StressInitialisationType.K0_PROCEDURE".